legal resources necessary to hold negligent facilities accountable.

 Minor steps people can take to prevent the formation of bedsore are:

-- Keeping an eye on bedsore "hot spots,” such as the buttocks and the heels.
+- Keeping an eye on bedsore "hot spot" areas, such as the shoulder blades, tailbone, buttocks, and the heels